UMAprotocol/UMIPs/UMIPs/umip-30.md

 | Created    | December 23, 2020                                                                                                                           |

 ## Summary (2-5 sentences)
 The DVM should support price requests for the ELASTIC_STABLESPREAD/USDC price index, denominated in USDC.
 ELASTIC_STABLESPREAD/USDC is defined as: `min(max(A - B + 1, 0), 2)`, where `A` refers to an equally weighted basket of {ESD, FRAX, BAC}.
-B is `MUSD`.
+B is an equally weighted basket of {USDC, USDT}.
 ESD is Empty Set Dollar, an algorithmic stablecoin on Ethereum with a dynamic supply model.
 FRAX is a fractional-algorithmic stablecoin on Ethereum that operates on a creative approach to maintaining a peg via a partially collateralized approach.
-BAC is Basis Cash, a dynamic supply stablecoin on Ethereum, essentially a version of what the original Basis project meant to be a few years ago. `MUSD` is an autonomous and non-custodial stablecoin on mStable, representing a basket of stablecoins on Ethereum, namely USDT, USDC, TUSD, and DAI.
+BAC is Basis Cash, a dynamic supply stablecoin on Ethereum, essentially a version of what the original Basis project meant to be a few years ago. `USDC` is a centralized stablecoin issued by Circle and Coinbase. `USDT` is a non-transparent centralized stablecoin issued by Tether, currently the most used stablecoin on Ethereum.

 ## Motivation
 The DVM currently does not support the ELASTIC_STABLESPREAD/USDC price index.